paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/wear_out_failures.md

     - 0.02
 ```

-For the exponential model, the equations of degradation in percentage for each unit are the following:
+For the exponential model, the equations of {term}`degradation <Degradation>` in percentage for each unit are the following:

 ````{admonition} Equation
 :class: equation